apache/skywalking/docs/en/setup/backend/backend-storage.md

 the `user/password` will be overridden.

-### Each Elasticsearch Index Settings
+### Index Settings

-You can set and update the index settings `(number_of_shards/number_of_replicas)` by the following configuration items for the index template after rebooting:
+The following settings control the number of shards and replicas for new and existing index templates.
+The update only got applied after OAP reboots.
 ```yaml
 storage:
   elasticsearch: